jcreedcmu/workbench-doc/workbench-doc.md

 data: which collaborators are currently actively viewing the document, and which part of the document they are viewing or editing.

-The workbench should support exporting a project to a gzipped tar or zip archive.
+The workbench should support individual users exporting a project to a gzipped tar or zip archive.
 The workbench should support import of these archive formats, as well as git remotes.

 ## Document Authoring